Tom Hanks Didn’t Attend Mom’s Funeral, Gravesite Littered With Trash

 — Fazeen (DEAN) (@phaxyn) December 6, 2016

-ABC News reports that, when Hanks was asked by Entertainment Tonight what the secret was to his successful long-term relationship with his wife, he had no hesitation in sharing his thoughts.
+ABC News reported that, when Hanks was asked by Entertainment Tonight what the secret was to his successful long-term relationship with his wife, he had no hesitation in sharing his thoughts.

 “We just like each other.
 You start there.”